crawleyliam/NBA_playoff_bracket/README.md

 ## Collection
 Data was downloaded from sports reference and SQL was used to generate a database from the raw data.
 Data was cleaned using SQL ensuring that team names were consistent, missing values were removed, and seasons with too few games were excluded.
+15 years of team data (2007 - 2022) on 30 teams were collected including team versus team matchups, shooting statistics, offensive/defensive ratings, etc.

 ## Details
 The raw data includes several CSVs with various content.